binary-banter/test-each-file/README.md

 test_each_file! { #[ignore, cfg(target_os = "linux")] in "./resources" => test }
 ```

-You can specify that each test is async, for example:
+You can specify that each test is async, in this case a test macro such as `#[tokio::test]` must be specified explicitly.
+For example:

 ```rust
 test_each_file! { #[tokio::test] async in "./resources" => test }